Analysis | The worst defenses of Trump on the Capitol riot

 It was antifa or other provocateurs

-This was the initial narrative promoted by Trump and his allies, despite there having been no real evidence to back it up.
+This was the initial narrative promoted by Trump and his allies, despite there being no real evidence to back it up.
 The idea was simple: This wasn’t all it was cracked up to be, and some ne’er-do-wells were just trying to make Trump look bad.

-Lawmakers like Rep. Matt Gaetz (R-Fla.) cited a piece from the Washington Times suggesting facial recognition technology had identified members of antifa in the crowd, but the article turned out to be wrong and was corrected.
+Lawmakers such as Rep. Matt Gaetz (R-Fla.) cited a piece from the Washington Times suggesting facial recognition technology had identified members of antifa in the crowd, but the article turned out to be wrong and was corrected.
 Rep. Paul A. Gosar (R-Ariz.) baselessly speculated the same day as the attack that it was a “false flag” event.
 Axios even reported this week that Trump has been pushing this narrative behind closed doors, with his Twitter ban perhaps being all that’s preventing him from directly sharing it with the world.

-As The Washington Post’s Fact Checker wrote, though, there is currently no evidence tying antifa to the riots.
-The FBI said the day after the attack that it had “no indication at this time” that it was involved.
-Thus far, FBI Director Christopher A. Wray said Thursday, more than 100 people have been arrested in connection with the event, and there is no indication any of them are affiliated with antifa.
+As The Washington Post’s Fact Checker wrote, though, there is no evidence tying antifa to the riots.
+The FBI said the day after the attack that it had “no indication at this time” that antifa was involved.
+FBI Director Christopher A. Wray said Thursday, more than 100 people have been arrested in connection with the event, and there is no indication any of them are affiliated with antifa.

 This video is well worth a watch:

 Advocates of this theory have since begun to seize upon the arrest of one man involved in the scenes: John Sullivan.
 Sullivan doesn’t fit the mold of a Trump supporter.
 In fact, he is a self-described racial justice activist.
-Rudy Giuliani late Thursday used the arrest to again point the finger at alleged antifa involvement and talked about it on his podcast.
+Trump’s personal lawyer Rudolph W. Giuliani late Thursday used the arrest to again point the finger at alleged antifa involvement and talked about it on his podcast.
 Donald Trump Jr. liked a tweet highlighting Sullivan’s role.

-As The Intercept wrote Thursday of Sullivan, though, he is viewed with deep suspicion among activists who know him, having latched on to various causes and having no discernible and consistent ideology.
+As the Intercept wrote Thursday of Sullivan, though, he is viewed with deep suspicion among activists who know him, having latched onto various causes and having no discernible and consistent ideology.
 Some have even expressed belief that he was a right-wing infiltrator in their cause.

 Is it possible that there were some non-Trump-supporting provocateurs in the crowd that stormed the Capitol?
 Of course.
 It was a big crowd.
 Activist tourism exists.
 There is no evidence that they actually led the charge, though.
 As House Minority Leader Kevin McCarthy (R-Calif.) said during the impeachment debate this week, “Some say the riots were caused by antifa.
 There is absolutely no evidence of that.
 And conservatives should be the first to say so.”